 The following features demonstrate the unique characteristics of the MBX programme, including the:

 Refer to general admission criteria for graduate programmes.

-In addition, applicants should have at least 2 years of work experience, since practice and work contexts would be the basis for the application of learning to and from the programme.
+In addition, applicants should have at least 2 years of work experience so that they can relate well to the programme content and experience the application of what they learned from the programme.